-The Sun is Setting on DST in the EU
+Is the Sun Setting on DST in the EU?

-On March 26, 2019, the European Parliament voted in favor of backing the EU Committee draft directive to stop the one-hour clock change in the European Union, the European Parliament Press Room reports.
-The draft law was approved with 410 in favor, 192 against, and 51 abstentions.
+On March 26, 2019, the European Parliament voted in favor of the EU Committee draft directive to stop the one-hour clock change in the European Union, the European Parliament Press Room reports.
+410 members voted in favor of the draft, 192 were against, and 51 members abstained from voting.

-Under the directive, each Member State will have until April 2020 to decide whether to remain permanently on “summer time” or to change their clocks back one final time to permanent standard time, also known as “winter time.”
+Under the draft directive, each Member State would decide whether to remain permanently on “summer time” or to change their clocks back one final time to permanent standard time, also known as “winter time.”

-So far, none of the EU countries have given their official response to the European Parliament, though opponents are worried that the directive could lead to a patchwork of time zones across Europe.
-This could cause a fragmentation of the European market destabilizing the union at a time when it is already being plagued by questions about the integrity of its single market.
+Opponents are worried that this could lead to a patchwork of time zones across Europe.
+This could cause a fragmentation of the European market, destabilizing the union at a time when the integrity of its single market is in question.

 Possibly Two Time Zones under Brexit